 Designed by Ulisse Stacchini and Alberto Cugini as the official football pitch for A.C.
 Milan, it was tested for the first time in 1926, in a friendly match between A.C.
 Milan and Inter Milan, which Inter Milan won 6-3.

-The building remained the property of AC Milan until 1935, when it was purchased by the City Hall, and in 1947 it became the official location for InterMilan as well, whose games had until then been held at the Arena Civica.
+The building remained a property of AC Milan until 1935, when it was purchased by the City Hall: in 1947 it became Inter Milan’s home pitch as well.
+Inter Milan games had up to that point been played at the Arena Civica.

 In 1980, the San Siro stadium was named after Giuseppe Meazza, who had been a football star not only for Inter, for which he made his debut at 17, but for Milan as well.

 In celebration of the World Cup in 1990, when the Meazza-San Siro stadium was chosen to host the inaugural match, architects Ragazzi and Hoffner planned the construction of a third, independent ring, supported by eleven huge external cylindrical towers, with a new lighting structure and a new pitch heating system.
 The Meazza took on its current form and now seats 80.000 people.